Welcome to Crossing Creeks RV Resort & Spa in the heart of iconic Blairsville

-You might not normally think of skiing when you are in the great State of Georgia.
-This would be a common mistake.
-The fact is that there are actually quite a few popular ski resorts within a short drive from the resort at Crossing Creeks.
+You might not normally think of skiing when you are in the great State of Georgia, but there are quite a few popular ski resorts within a short drive of the Crossing Creeks resort.
 As your premier RV resort and spa, Crossing Creeks is the perfect location to have access to a variety of outdoor activities, including the powdery snowy hills of ski resorts just slightly to the north.
 Here are 4 ski resorts within 3 hours from Crossing Creeks RV Resort and Spa that are just right for a day trip, or overnight getaway.

 Crossing Creeks RV Resort and Spa is a spectacular place to vacation year round.
 With our purchase program you can easily buy your own lot to return to again and again.
 There is also a program in place that allows you to rent out your lot through our rental program, so that you are able to recoup a bit of your investment.
 This program is also available to our buyers at Cypress Trail in Fort Myers, Florida.
 Here’s how the rental program works and a little bit more about our gorgeous property.

 There are two upcoming motorhome shows in the month of January.
 These motorhome expositions are one of the best places to see what is new in the industry, walk through the latest motorhomes designs from America's best manufacturers, and check out some of the cool new technology that is being installed in these vehicles.
 See the dates listed below...